-All data sourced to Bloomberg unless otherwise noted.
+All data sourced from Bloomberg unless otherwise noted.

 Commissions, trailing commissions, management fees and expenses all may be associated with investment funds.
 Please read the prospectus before investing.
 If the securities are purchased or sold on a stock exchange, you may pay more or receive less than the current net asset value.
-The indicated rate of return is the historical annual compounded total return including changes in share/unit value and reinvestment of all distributions and does not take into account sales, redemption, distribution or optional charges or income taxes payable by any securityholder that would have reduced returns.
-Investment funds are not guaranteed, their values change frequently and past performance may not be repeated
+Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.